 Ok, back to the blog post….

 The research examined behavioral patterns of humor and laughter in real teams by videotaping and coding humor and laughter during regular organizational team meetings.
 It found that humor patterns triggered positive socioemotional communication, procedural structure, and new solutions.
-Benefits were seen in terms of team performance both immediately and two years later.
+Benefits were seen in terms of productive team meetings and team performance, both immediately and two years later.

 However, in order for these positive results to be seen, there needed to be both humor and laughter.
-So for example, someone telling bad jokes that no one thinks are funny will not produce the desired result.
+So for example, someone telling bad jokes that no one thinks are funny will not produce the desired result of productive team meetings.
 Also, the level of job security that team members feel is an important factor in the success of humor patterns.

-Here are some ideas for fostering this kind of environment in your company and team:
+Here are some ideas for fostering productive team meetings for your company and its employees:

 Make sure that the people you hire are people you don’t only respect, but who you enjoy personally as well.
 The interviews should offer an opportunity to get an idea of the other’s sense of humor.
 Have everyone on your team meet with a prospective employee before they’re hired and ask for their feedback.
 Is this someone they feel they would enjoy working with?

 Build in some time during meetings for fun – ask everyone about their weekend at a Monday meeting, or what they have planned if it’s Friday.
 Once in a while, you can even ask everyone to come with a joke to tell.
 Or, ask if anyone has seen any funny videos on YouTube that they want to share.